HISPlayer/UnitySamples/hisplayer-cache-sample.md

 ## Sample Update

-We use the **Unity Update()** function to monitorize the cache space.
+We use the **Unity Update()** function to monitor the cache space.
 When a change is detected, the information will be logged.
 In the case, the remaining space is less than 10%, the cache will be flushed and the callback EventCacheFlushed will be triggered.

 The following HISPlayer APIs are used in this function: